-Bulling is a shameful side of society that is still present on a large scale.
+Bullying is a shameful side of society that is still present on a large scale.
 Studies show that one out of every five people is a victim of bullying.
-An international team of neuroscientists recently scanned the brains of lifelong bullies and found something different.
+An international neuroscientist team recently scanned lifelong bullies’ brains and found something different.

 Christina Carlisi and her team at University College London carried out the research and published their paper in the prestigious journal ‘The Lancet’.
 For their study, they scanned the brains of 652 participants.